Senior Project Lead, Youth and Families

-Prior to joining Innovation Unit, Emma worked at the Australian Institute for Teaching and School Leadership (AITSL) where she led the Learning Frontiers initiative, a partnership between AITSL and Innovation Unit which brought schools from across Australia together to collaboratively redesign practices so that learning and schooling is more engaging and meaningful for young people.
+Prior to joining Innovation Unit, Emma worked at the Australian Institute for Teaching and School Leadership (AITSL) where she led the Learning Frontiers initiative.
+A partnership between AITSL and Innovation Unit, the initiative brought schools from across Australia together to collaboratively redesign practices so that learning and schooling could be more engaging, challenging and meaningful for young people.

 STEM Innovation Partnerships